KongBoje/Hand-in-6-Security/README.md

 - bcrypt is used for the passwords to hash them and then salted like described [here](https://stackoverflow.com/questions/6832445/how-can-bcrypt-have-built-in-salts)
 - JWT is used for this application.
 The serversecret is inside the index.js file and isn't hidden, will be later on (maybe).
 - Helmet is used a little in the backend express server.
-- To test the security, try adding a book without being logged in, then try it again while logged in.
-Update and delete is added aswell but for some reason it won't show the details window, will try and fix it later some day.
+- To test the security, try to add, update and delete a book without being logged in, then try it again while logged in.
 - The backend and the frontend has been checked with [nsp](https://nodesecurity.io/), here is the proof:

 backend/frontend: